Baron-von-Riedesel/Jemm/Readme.txt

      of conventional memory BELOW the XBDA.
 In this case conventional memory cannot be increased anymore, even if the XBDA is moved.

+ þ The 386SWAT debugger isn't fully compatible with Jemm.
+It can't "intrude" because for that it expects the XMS memory that the debugger uses is mapped into linear address space.
+Jemm only maps the physical memory that it needs.

  8. License